|Free trial||30 days|

 Timeline view: Tasks over time

-In a Gantt-style chart, the Timeline view offers the rows of tasks seen in List view across a timescale.
+In a Gantt-style chart, the Timeline view offers the rows of tasks seen in the List view across a timescale.
 This perspective gives a solid overview of how long each sprint lasts and the dependencies between tasks.

 In Figure I, I switched the view to Quarterly to see the entirety of the three-month project and the connections to each.